dafneolca/sc-techtest-react-ts/swapcard-frontend-challenge/src/README.md

 - For styling, use any framework / library you want (styled-component, grommet, material, ...)
 - if you're aware of this, you can use React Hooks

+## TODO:

+1. Bugfix: Routes from sidebar not rendering the correct component / sidebar not sending correct data to FullArtistProfile
+2. Bugfix: Favorites do not store favorite variable on FullArtistProfile component